 Once all the ice and snow are gone and have cleared, you may notice low lying areas of either your font yard or backyard.
 If these low areas are next to your home’s foundation, they could result in pooling water and should be filled with compacted soil.
 Spring rains can cause yard flooding, which can lead to foundation flooding and damage to your basement or crawlspace.
 Also, when water pools in these low areas in summer, it creates a breeding ground for insects.
 Having your lawn evened and compacted will help to minimize the strain on your weeping tile system, avoiding overloading and potential basement flooding.

 Photo courtesy of Popularmechanics.com

 Spring is a great time of year to inspect and conduct maintenance to your basement sump pump.
 Making sure your sump pump is operating correctly is critical to prepare for heavy spring rains and avoiding basement flooding.
-It’s also a good idea to install a battery backup pump which will float above the original pump and kick in when the electricity goes out, a common problem during Montreal summers.
+It’s also a good idea to install a battery backup pump which will float above the original pump and kick in when the electricity goes out, a common problem during Toronto summers.
 If your sump pump fails, the backup pump will help protect your basement from the rising water, working to ensure it never reaches the basement floor, moving the unwanted water outside the house.
 To feel confident that your basement will stay dry, the sump pump backup will be a great measure to waterproof your basement.